top of page

 Co-Main Event: Shevchenko vs. Chookagian

-In round three, Shevchenko raised the volume.
-A head kick rocked Chookagian, a straight knee in the clinch dropped her, and a sequence of ground strikes from the back position forced referee Mark Smith to wave it off at 3:03 of the third.
-It was Shevchenko's second consecutive defense of the flyweight title and confirmed her status as one of the most dominant champions in any UFC division.
+In round three, Shevchenko landed a head kick that rocked Chookagian, a straight knee in the clinch that dropped her, and a sequence of ground strikes from the back position forced referee Mark Smith to wave it off at 1:03 of round three.
+It was Shevchenko's second consecutive defense of the flyweight title.

 Full Results